-Again, the pastry chef I mentioned chatting with above mentioned that, just like when I bake for my dairy-free son, she uses Earth Balance vegan buttery sticks which I love because they are sold almost everywhere.
+When I bake for my dairy-free child, I use Earth Balance vegan buttery sticks which I love because they are sold almost everywhere.
 There are, of course, other vegan butter options, but it seems that there is most success using these as a substitute for stick butter in baking. (nut-free but does include pea protein)

-When it comes to pie dough and other baking projects that call for — or that can call for — shortening, remember that traditional Crisco is vegan.
+And when it comes to pie dough and other baking projects that call for shortening, remember that traditional Crisco is vegan.
 (I know, right?!)

 If you’d rather skip butter all together, check out our healthy baking swaps for butter.

 Dairy-free milk (or buttermilk) substitutes